 The way that love is spoken of in today’s world makes it sound like it’s an easy thing to lose in favor of a “spark” or “connection” with someone else.

 In film and romance novels, people speak of being “in love,” as though it were a spell or a state of hypnosis.

 Given what people are actually describing when they say, “in love,” hypnosis is probably the closest comparison to reality.

-After extensive research, her conclusion was that they, in fact, were suffering from a form of chemical addition or at least chemical influence.
+After extensive research, her conclusion was that they, in fact, were suffering from a form of chemical addiction or at least chemical influence.

 She called this mental and emotional state Limerence and the chemical of choice for someone in this addiction is one produced by the human brain called dopamine.

-The highs and lows of this experienced are second-to-none.
+The highs and lows of this experience are second-to-none.

 Undeniable signs of limerence

-It seems that the person that causes this state, known as the limerent object, is the sufferer’s only source and hope of happiness.
+- The limerent object is the sufferer’s only source of joy i.e. it seems that the person who causes this state, known as the limerent object, is the sufferer’s only source and hope of happiness.

 It’s not always a bad thing